-The Today FM School of Radio is back for Spring!
-Our ten week Diploma in Radio Production will be starting again in February 2017.
+The Today FM School of Radio is back for 2019!
+Our ten week professional course in Radio Production & Podcasting is provisionally scheduled to begin again on October 1st 2019.
 Scroll down for information on the course and on how to book your place.

 What is it?